mhnaufal/mail-message-queue/README.md

 When the RabbitMQ server stops, it will forget all of the queues and messages.
 To prevent this, we need to set the durability of the queue and the message.

+### PubSub Model

+In PubSub model, instead of just one receiver, there will be multiple receiver/subscriber.
+The publisher/sender will not going to push the message to the queue anymore, instead it will be send the message to an **Exchange**.
+The Exchange responsible for decided where to push the message to which queue.
+Some type of exchanger, _direct_, _topic_, _headers_, _fanout_.

+- **Fanout** = broadcast the message to all queues